navikt/sf-github-metrics/README.md

 Workflow file: `.github/workflows/prs.yaml`

-### 2. Build and deploy main
+### 2. Build and deploy master

-This workflow triggers on push to main and when dependabot updates the dependencies.
+This workflow triggers on push to master and when dependabot updates the dependencies.

 - **Setup same as test workflow** (see above).
 - ...